miallo/nuggit/src/01_init/README.md

 Q: Can I use my favourite git GUI tool?
 A: Well...
 For a few of the nuggits, yes, but some are well hidden in the stranger parts of git, so this project assumes running git from the command line from the beginning.

-NOTE: This challenge uses git hooks.
-Because of the way you download this repository they are enabled and COULD run arbitrary code.
-I promise you they are just here for the benefit of the people learning git and don't do anything malicious.
-If you are paranoid, you should never download repositories like this!
+NOTE: This challenge uses git hooks extensively for it to work.
+Because of the way you downloaded this repository they are enabled by default and could run arbitrary code.
+I promise you they are just here for the benefit of learning git and don't do anything malicious.
+If it makes you feel better: For testing this challenge I have a test suite that I am regularly running on my machine that triggers all of them.
+If you are still paranoid, you should never download repositories like this!
+Instead you can come and take a look how this was created and help to complete it - with git there are infinitely many things to learn and we will never be done...

+Also: if your editor of choice asks you if you want to trust this project - say yes, otherwise its git integration will not work ;)

 # First steps with `git`